mgrman/CodeFirstApi/readme.md

 ## Next TODOs

-- release as Nuget package
+1. release as Nuget package
-- have a demo app deployment
-- add diagram of generated code
+2. add diagram of generated code
+3. add exact steps to add this to new projects

+### Rest of TODOs

 - add route attribute support
   - use arguments that are mentioned in route direct instead of JSON
 - better handling of state persistance key for arguments (using JSON of arguments now, which is not optimal)